KodeurKubik/edb/README.md

 **ALL THE REQUIREMENTS ARE INSTALLED BY USING THE 'source ./init.sh' COMMAND**

 Then, the command 'edb' will be created on your computer.

+## Uninstalling

+If you want to uninstall EDB for any reason, go to the EDB folder and use the 'source ./uninstall.sh' command.
+It will remove the edb command and delete the entire content of the EDB folder.
+Then, just move to trash the EDB folder.